Here's how to get started with the program after purchase.

 - 11

-ME/CFS (Myalgic Encephalomyelitis/Chronic Fatigue Syndrome) is considered a complex chronic syndrome.
-Typical symptoms include persistent fatigue, post-exertional malaise (PEM), unrefreshing sleep, cognitive impairment, and orthostatic intolerance, which persist for at least six months.
+ME/CFS (Myalgic Encephalomyelitis/Chronic Fatigue Syndrome) is understood as a complex chronic syndrome.
+Typical symptoms include persistent fatigue, post-exertional malaise (PEM), non-restorative sleep, cognitive impairment, and orthostatic intolerance, which persist for at least six months.

-In medical practice, the diagnosis is usually made by exclusion – based on internationally recognized criteria, such as the Canadian consensus criteria or the IOM definition.
+In medical practice, the diagnosis is usually made as a diagnosis of exclusion – based on internationally recognized criteria, such as the Canadian Consensus Criteria or the IOM definition.

-Important: The diagnosis of ME/CFS should be left to qualified medical professionals.
-Our program content is for general informational purposes only and is not a substitute for medical evaluation or treatment.
+Important: The diagnosis of ME/CFS should be made by qualified medical specialists.
+Our program content is for general information purposes only and does not replace medical evaluation or treatment.

 - 12

-In medical terms, a distinction is made: Long COVID describes symptoms that persist for more than four weeks after infection.
-Post-COVID syndrome is generally referred to when symptoms persist for more than 12 weeks and are not explained by other illnesses.
+In medical terminology, a distinction is made: Long COVID describes symptoms that persist for more than four weeks after infection.
+Post-COVID syndrome is generally diagnosed when symptoms last longer than 12 weeks and cannot be explained by other illnesses.

-For the sake of simplicity, we use both terms together in some places in our program – in the awareness that they are medically defined conditions.
+For the sake of simplicity, in some places in our program we only use "Long Covid" because more people use this term (although "Post Covid" is correct) or both terms together – aware that they are medically defined differently.

-Our content is intended as general self-help for persistent exhaustion or stress symptoms following infections.
-It is not a substitute for medical evaluation or individual diagnostics.
+Our content is intended for general self-help in cases of persistent fatigue or symptoms of stress following infections.
+It does not replace medical examination or individual diagnosis.